Welcome to the...

 I created this site as a historical tribute to the former Gino's Hamburger chain for the enjoyment of former customers, employees and anyone interested in fast food history.
 As an "unoficial" hobby site it is not connected with Mariott, Inc.

-Images and items on this Website are either from visitors to the site - in which case this source is noted, articles from my personal collection or from items which I purchased on eBay.
-I gain no monetary profit from the operation of this site or any site I operate, in fact I pay for the use of the server - but the price is well worth being able to help preserve the history of Gino's Hamburgers.
+Images and items on this website are either from visitors to the site - in which case this source is noted, articles from my personal collection or from items which I purchased on eBay.
+I gain no monetary profit from the operation of this site, in fact I pay for the use of the server - but the price is well worth being able to help preserve the history of Gino's Hamburgers.

 Thanks for visiting, and I hope your visit here is enjoyable.
 Please e-mail me with your comments.